SpellholdStudios/Shadows_over_Soubar/README.md

 By AL|EN:
 - Introduce immutability and encapsulation.
-- Fix mod uninstallation: all mod files should be removed from override during uninstallation
+- Fix mod uninstallation: all mod files should be removed from override during uninstallation.
 - Fixed copying of the MVE folder.
 - Uses the %MOD_FOLDER% automatic variable.
 - Uses labels for component requirements statements.